Technology Meets the Art of Medicine

 - Prioritize urgent cases by automatically triaging imaging studies so that critical findings reach a radiologist faster

 These systems do not replace radiologists.
 They serve as a second set of eyes that can catch subtle findings and help prioritize workloads.
-Studies show that radiologists working with AI assistance achieve higher diagnostic accuracy than either the radiologist or the AI working alone.
+Studies generally show that radiologists working with AI assistance achieve higher diagnostic accuracy than either the radiologist or the AI working alone, which is exactly the point: the technology is meant to augment human expertise, not compete with it.

 Dermatology